What Makes Melania Trump So Special? [Opinion]

 Apart from these, there are many factors that should be considered that make Melania Trump so special.

-Melania has publicly revealed that like any other American wife, she also supports her husband and shares the same vision.
+Melania has publicly revealed that, like any other American wife, she also supports her husband and shares the same vision.
 When Mr. Trump faced allegations of sexual misconduct, Melania came out in her husband’s defense by calling all those accusation lies and even stated that he was egged on into all those boyish talks during a 2005 tape in which he made inappropriate comments about women.

-“I believe my husband,” she said in an interview with CNN.”This was all organized from the opposition.
+“I believe my husband,” she said in an interview with CNN.
+“This was all organized from the opposition.
 And with the details… did they ever check the background of these women?
 They don’t have any facts.”

 Melania Trump visits sick children in hospital.
 Our first lady represents us with compassion, grace, dignity and strength#MAGA pic.twitter.com/dozLaaxaY9